- All Services

 - Wound Care & Hyperbarics

-Parkland Medical Center's Diagnostic Imaging Department offers mammography screening at two convenent outpatient locations: Parkland Outpatient Center at Nutfield in Derry, NH and Parkland Outpatient Center at Pelham in Pelham, NH.
-Each facility provides a private and confidential setting within the center where mammograms are performed by registered Radiologic Technologists, RT(M) who have specialized training in mammography.
-At Pelham we offer traditional diagnostic and screening mammography for routine screening, while our Derry Center offers state-of-the-art Digital Mammography.
+Parkland Medical Center's Diagnostic Imaging Department offers mammography screening at the Parkland Outpatient Center at Nutfield in Derry, NH.
+The facility provides a private and confidential setting within the center where mammograms are performed by registered Radiologic Technologists, RT(M) who have specialized training in mammography.

-No matter which location you chose to have your mammography you should feel confident in knowing that it will be performed by specially trained technologists who are certified by the ARRT in Mammography and read by Board Certified Radiologists.
+At Parkland Medical Center you should feel confident in knowing that your mammography will be performed by specially trained technologists who are certified by the ARRT in Mammography and read by Board Certified Radiologists.
 The radiologist interpretation is backed up by CAD computer assisted diagnostics, which in essence is like a double read of your mammogram.

 In addition to mammography services, Breast Health Services at Parkland also include Steriotactic Breast Biopsy and state-of-the-art Ultrasound Guided Breast Biopsy.